 FRV to support launch of Jordan’s first nanosatellite

-Abdul Latif Jameel Energy, through FRV, is active in three solar projects in Jordan: Mafraq I and II, and the Al Safawi solar plant, which will power more than 120,000 homes with clean energy.
+Through FRV, Abdul Latif Jameel Energy is active in three solar projects in Jordan – Mafraq I and II, and the Al Safawi solar plant – that will power more than 120,000 homes with clean energy.

 Watch HRH Crown Prince Al-Hussein bin Abdullah II visit the project’s headquarters (Arabic only)